jiahao95/hypertension_clustering/README.md

 ## Clustering
 The K-means clustering algorithm is applied to derive patient clusters.

-Please refer to README file in each subdirectory for more details.
+Please refer to README file in each subdirectory for detailed description.